Mylan EpiPen: One piece of a complicated U.S. pricing system

-NEW YORK (Reuters) - The complex U.S. system for drug pricing creates wide variation in what people pay for the same prescription medications, such as Mylan NV's EpiPen.
+NEW YORK, Oct 28 (Reuters) - The complex U.S. system for drug pricing creates wide variation in what people pay for the same prescription medications, such as Mylan NV's EpiPen.

 A Reuters review of government data found that Mylan's price hikes on the lifesaving allergy shot have increased spending for the U.S. Defense Department, based on its arrangements for covering drug costs.